 Even if you’ve climbed “to the top” by stepping on countless others along the way, it doesn’t matter what material gains you make, you’re still a loser where it counts.

-Sometimes egocentric qualities can even seem to be traits that drive success in some people, but I guess it depends on your definition of “success”.
+What’s worth nothing is that egocentric qualities can even seem to be traits that drive success in some people.
+They’re not universally negative.
+But I guess it depends on your definition of “success”.

 A feeling of contributing and caring for others has been shown to be important for our happiness.